Urumi: Use

 The urumi is handled like a flail but requires less strength since the blade combined with centrifugal force is sufficient to inflict injury.
 As with other "soft" weapons, urumi wielders learn to follow and control the momentum of the blade with each swing, thus techniques include spins and agile manoeuvres.
 These long-reaching spins make the weapon particularly well suited to fighting against multiple opponents.
 When not in use, the urumi is worn coiled around the waist like a belt, with the handle at the wearer's side like a conventional sword.

+Edgar Thurston, British phrenologist and ethnographer, documented the use of urumi by "Tiyans" in his study Castes and Tribes of Southern India.

 Legacy

 A peptide found in the mucus of a South Indian frog is named urumin.
 This name is inspired from the urumi, since urumin kills the H1N1 flu virus effectively.

+In popular culture

+The urumi is the weapon of choice of Mitsuri Kanroji, a character in the Demon Slayer manga series.

+The urumi has made appearances in several video games.
+In the role-playing game Elden Ring, the urumi appears as a "Whip"-class weapon whose attacks cannot be parried.
+In the Moba game League of Legends the urumi is wielded by the champion Nilah.

+In the movie Ondanondu Kaladalli, popularly regarded as India's first ever martial arts movie, the characters portayed by Shankar Nag and Sundar Raj face off in a duel to death, with both of them wielding urumis.